-Sessions are designed to work with the learning style of each individual child and to be appropriately engaging and fun in order to promote active participation.
+A variety of movement, breathing, and mindfulness techniques may be incorporated.
+Sessions are designed to work with the learning style of each individual child and to address personalized goals.
+Games, music and other fun activities are included as appropriate to promote engagement.

 Links to Therapeutic Yoga Articles